 Could you tell us a little more about the special virtual issues that were launched in 2018 as well as any other content to expect in the new year?

 The virtual issues bring together papers previously published in the Journal that address a specific theme, such as children’s oral health or oral healthcare for older adults.
 Special supplements are also published.
 These include an annual supplement containing the abstracts of presentations at the FDI World Dental Congress, as well as special topic-focused supplements.
 The most recent example of the latter being the special supplement that was published to report the outcomes of FDI’s Brush Day & Night programme.

 Why should dentists and other oral health professionals subscribe to the International Dental Journal?

 Prof. Lamster has been editor-in-chief of IDJ since 2015.
-He is currently Dean Emeritus, Columbia University College of Dental Medicine, and Professor, Department of Health Policy and Management, Mailman School of Public Health.
+He is currently Dean Emeritus, Columbia University College of Dental Medicine and Clinical Professor, Stony Brook University School of Dental Medicine.
 Prof. Lamster served as Dean of the Columbia University College of Dental Medicine from 2001 to 2012, and Senior Vice President of Columbia University Medical Center from 2006 to 2012.
 His research efforts have focused on diagnostic testing and risk assessment for periodontal disease, the interrelationship of periodontal disease and systemic disease, the oral health care needs of older adults and the future of dental education and practice.
 Prof. Lamster is the author of more than 190 manuscripts and book chapters.